robeastwood-agency/adha-fhir-package-feed-poc/RSS-definition.md

 ### `item` node
 This is a repeating node and represents each publication and its version.

-A new `item` node will be created with every new publication version, according to the following rules:
+A new `item` node will be created with every new publication version, according to the following rules, paying attention to the order of the elements:
 | Element | Definition | Value |
 | --- | ----------- | ----------- |
 | `title` | The title of the item.
 In our use case, this is the FHIR package ID with its version number.
 It will be in the format of <package namke id>#<n.n.n-text>  | eg `au.digitalhealth.r4#1.0.0` |